Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxGetStyles**
 > GetDocxStylesResponse editDocumentDocxGetStyles(reqConfig)

-Get styles from a DOCX
+Get styles from a Word DOCX document

 Returns the styles defined in the Word Document (DOCX) format file